RW Racing GP: Moto2

 2017 saw another major step for the RW Racing GP team, as they moved up to Moto2 with Spanish rider Axel Pons on Kalex machinery.

 For the 2018 season, RW joined forces with Japanese chassis manufacturer NTS to operate their factory programme as the sole users of the NTS chassis, expanding their programme to two riders.
 Despite NTS's relatively quick success in the previous two seasons of the CEV Moto2 European Championship, the challenge of the Moto2 World Championship proved difficult with RW finishing 16th and 15th from 18 teams in 2018 and 2019.
 Fortunes did not improve in 2020, finishing 14th of 15 teams on 22 points.
 For 2021, the team signed former Tech3 MotoGP rider Hafizh Syahrin and young Belgian rider Barry Baltus.
 The team scored just 11 points and finished last of all teams.

 For 2022, the team ended their difficult partnership with NTS after four seasons, and returned to the series-dominant Kalex machines.
 They kept Barry Baltus onboard, with the Belgian now being paired up with the 16 year old Dutchman Zonta van den Goorbergh.

-In 2023, Fieten Olie is the main sponsor of this team.
+Since 2023, Fieten Olie is the main sponsor of this team.